-Monthly Payment: This field is not always applicable, for example where a Pay Day Loan agreement is paid either within the same CAIS reporting cycle or is paid in full the following month.
-However, where a monthly payment is agreed such as where there is an agreed Arrangement to pay then this field must be used to reflect the agreed amount.
+Monthly Payment: This field is not always applicable, for example where a Pay Day Loan agreement is paid either within the same reporting cycle or is paid in full the following month.
+However, where a monthly payment is agreed such as as an Arrangement to pay then this field must be used to reflect the agreed amount.

 Status codes: In line with the Principles for the Reporting of Arrears, Arrangements and Defaults at Credit Reference Agencies, Pay Day Loan Lenders must allow up to a minimum of 90 days of arrears and a 28 day notice period before reporting an agreement in default.

-Can you ensure that status codes follow as per the given example below?
+Can you ensure that status codes follow as per the given example below;

-- Status Code 0 Up to date or new records being reported for the first time. - Status Code 1 Day 30 and over - Status code 2 Day 60 and over - Status Code 3 Day 90 and over.
-As above a default notice can be issued at this stage if payment not received and the relationship with the consumer deemed to of broken down.
+- Status Code 0 Up to date or new records being reported for the first time.

+- Status Code 1 Day 30 and over.

+- Status code 2 Day 60 and over.

+- Status Code 3 Day 90 and over.
+As above a default notice can be issued at this stage if payment is not received and the relationship with the consumer is deemed to have broken down.
 If no response within 28 days a default can be registered.

-If a default is not registered at this stage then the account can go to a maximum of 180 day overdue and progress through the arrears status codes as per standard CAIS reporting.
+If a default is not registered at this stage then the account can go to a maximum of 180 days overdue and progress through the arrears status codes as per standard reporting.
 However, accounts should not continually be reported in arrears, we would expect that once an account has reached 180 days overdue a default would be registered.
-To prevent the account from continually being reported in arrears an Arrangement to pay could be agreed with the consumer and the CAIS Arrangement flag used.
+To prevent the account from continually being reported in arrears an Arrangement to pay could be agreed with the consumer and the Arrangement 'A' flag

-Status code 8 - Default.
+- Status code 8 Default.